 To operate the tap the arrow on the tap shows the direction of flow for the gas.
 The arrow should be pointing towards the appliance for the appliance to operate.
-There will be a small label next to the bank of taps under the cooker, which is also reproduced below:

 Changing a Gas Cylinder

 Before commencing to change a gas cylinder ensure that the valve on the cylinder is turned fully off.
 Turn off all gas operated appliances.